 Eat plenty of plants: Give your gut bacteria what they love best: plenty of plant fiber.
 While we cannot fully digest the fiber in fruits, vegetables, whole grains, nuts, seeds, and legumes, our gut bacteria can’t get enough of the stuff.

-- Fill up on Fermented Foods: Consider adding more lacto-fermented foods like kimchi, kraut, yogurt, kefir, kombucha, and miso to your diet.
+- Fill up on fermented foods: Consider adding more lacto-fermented foods like kimchi, kraut, yogurt, kefir, kombucha, and miso to your diet.
 They're full of the probiotics that your gut thrives on.
-Your micro-friends will make a feast of the yogurt in our Lamb flatbreads with ras el hanout and tzatziki.

 Artwork by Ekström Design